wp-plugins/updraftplus/readme.txt

 * FIX: Prevent SQL errors on restore if SQL command was over-sized and split awkwardly (very hard to trigger)
 * FIX: Fix subtle race condition that prevented uploads of large archives on Amazon S3 in some very limited situations
+* FEATURE: Ability to restore and migrate from backups produced by other backup plugins (Premium) (supported: Simple Backup)
 * FEATURE: Feature to re-scan remote storage (allows detection of existing backups after a restore to an earlier site version, and allows quicker moving of data from site to site when migrating)
 * TWEAK: Add a warning message and link to helpful page for people whose WP schedulers don't seem to be working (at least 4 overdue jobs in the queue)
 * TRANSLATIONS: Updated Spanish translation (thanks to Pablo Laguna - laguna.sanchez at gmail.com)
 * TRANSLATIONS: New Arabic translation (thanks to Omar Amassine - me at omar.ma, Ahmed Fahmy and Riyadh Altayib)

 = 1.8.13 - 2014/03/07 =